jorgemk85/OneData/README.md

 }
 ```

-The attributes DataTable, PrimaryKeyProperty, DateCreatedProperty and DateModifiedProperty will be explained with detail later in this document.
+The attributes `DataTable`, `PrimaryKeyProperty`, `DateCreatedProperty` and `DateModifiedProperty` will be explained with detail later in this document.
+For now, know that they are used to indicate which property is used for what specific purpose.
+The name of your properties is completely up to you.

-Please note the Generic class Cope<T> which NEEDS sent the class you are working on.
-As the example shows, Log is the class name and the generic class is Cope<Log>.
+Please note the Generic class `Cope<T>` which NEEDS sent the class you are working on.
+As the example shows, `Log` is the class name and the generic class is `Cope<Log>`.
 This is very important to setup properly since the compiler MIGHT not show a compilation error (it varies from class to class).

 Well done!
 You now have an up and running a complete relational data management solution inside your project.
 ## Usage
 ### Configuration:
 We have already explained where to put this configurations but haven't detailed what they are.

-The following table is a comprehensive list of available configurations with their respectic information:
+The following table is a comprehensive list of available configurations with their respective information:

 | Configuration name          | Remarks									| Description                    |
 |-----------------------------|-----------------------------------------|--------------------------------|